 - Of the heavy-truck accidents related to equipment failure, most involved problems with tires and wheels, followed by brakes and then by overloaded or poorly secured trailers.

 If you are involved in a Pennsylvania Motor-Vehicle Accident with a tractor trailer or other type of large commercial truck, consult an experienced personal injury attorney to help with the unique characteristics of these crashes:

 - Complex insurance questions: Liability will need to be sorted out between the trucking company’s insurer and the other driver’s insurance company, and a lawyer can take the pressure of communicating with the insurance companies off the victim and his or her family.

 - Investigation: The trucking company will begin its own investigation immediately, sometimes even before the wreck is cleared, and the other party would be wise to begin its own investigation, with the aid of a knowledgeable lawyer.

 - Evidence: An attorney will know how to gather crucial evidence like maintenance records and driver’s logs.

 - Serious injury: An automobile occupant may suffer Catastrophic Injury to the brain, bones, limbs, or spine, requiring long-term rehabilitation, therapy, and possibly care giving, the cost of which should be reflected in any legal settlement or verdict.

 - Damages: Legal damages could include medical costs, property damage, lost wages, pain and suffering, vocational rehabilitation, long-term care, and more.

 - Wrongful death: The family of a trucking-accident victim should have careful legal guidance about the rights and remedies available to them.

-Be sure to discuss the situation with a skilled truck accident lawyer in the event you are hurt or a loved one killed in a Pennsylvania Motor-Vehicle Accident with a heavy commercial truck.
+Be sure to discuss the situation with a skilled truck accident lawyer in the event you or a loved one has been hurt or killed in a Pennsylvania Motor-Vehicle Accident with a heavy commercial truck.